Current Season

 ALUMNI WEEKEND – ALUMNI PLAY-ALONG with the RPI Orchestra and Wind Symphony

-Musical alumni return with their instruments and voices to perform side-by-side with the joined forces of the RPI Orchestra, Wind Symphony, and Choir to play and rehearse Ottorino Respighi’s Pines of Rome and Leonard Bernstein’s Make Our Garden Grow in an informal and fun gathering of musical students and alumni!
+Musical alumni return with their instruments and voices to perform side-by-side with the joined forces of the RPI Orchestra and Wind Symphony to play and rehearse Ottorino Respighi’s Pines of Rome in an informal and fun gathering of musical students and alumni!

 FAMILY WEEKEND CONCERT